freebsd/pkg/README.md

 <a name="pkginfo"></a>
 ### Querying the local package database

-In order to get information about installed packages you need to use the 'pkg info' command.
+In order to get information about installed packages you need to use the `pkg info` command.

-'pkg info' will query the local package database and display you information about the package you are intrested in.
+`pkg info` will query the local package database and display you information about the package you are intrested in.

 To list all install/registered packages in the local database, you will use the following command: